Hey Stephen

-"Hey Stephen" is a song written and recorded by American singer-songwriter Taylor Swift for her second studio album, Fearless (2008), which was released by Big Machine Records.
-Inspired by a real-life infatuation, "Hey Stephen" is a song about an unrequited love.
-Produced by Swift and Nathan Chapman, it is a country pop and teen pop song that features girl-group-inspired drums, an upright-bass-propelled groove, and a subdued Hammond B-3.
-In reviews of Fearless, critics who picked "Hey Stephen" as an album highlight deemed its melody catchy and praised Swift's songwriting for earnestly portraying adolescent feelings.
+"Hey Stephen" is a song written and recorded by the American singer-songwriter Taylor Swift for her second studio album, Fearless (2008).
+It is a country pop, folk-pop, and teen pop song about an unrequited love, inspired by a real-life infatuation.
+Produced by Swift and Nathan Chapman, "Hey Stephen" features drums inspired by girl-group records, an upright bass that propels its groove, and a subdued Hammond B-3 organ.
+In reviews of Fearless, critics who picked "Hey Stephen" as an album highlight praised its catchy melody and earnest lyrics about adolescent feelings.
 The song peaked at number 94 on the US Billboard Hot 100 and was certified gold by the Recording Industry Association of America (RIAA).

-Swift included "Hey Stephen" to the set list of her first headlining tour, the Fearless Tour (2009–2010).
-Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Hey Stephen (Taylor's Version)" for her re-recorded album Fearless (Taylor's Version) (2021), which was released by Republic Records.
+Swift included "Hey Stephen" in the set list of her first headlining tour, the Fearless Tour (2009–2010).
+Following the 2019 dispute regarding the ownership of Swift's back catalog, she re-recorded the song as "Hey Stephen (Taylor's Version)" for her re-recorded album Fearless (Taylor's Version) (2021).
 "Hey Stephen (Taylor's Version)" charted in Australia and Canada.
-In retrospective rankings, some reviewers remained positive but a few regarded the track as generic.
+In retrospective rankings, some reviewers remained positive but others regarded the track as generic.

 Background and writing

-Taylor Swift wrote songs for her second studio album, Fearless, while touring as an opening act for other country musicians to promote her self-titled debut studio album during 2007–2008, when she was 17–18 years old.
-She wrote most tracks by herself on the road.
-Continuing on the romantic themes of her first album, Swift chose to write songs about love and personal experiences from the perspective of a teenage girl to ensure her fans could relate to her songs.
-To this extent, Swift said that nearly every album track "has a face" that she associated with it.
+Taylor Swift wrote songs for her second studio album, Fearless, while touring as an opening act for other country musicians to promote her first album Taylor Swift during 2007–2008, when she was 17–18 years old.
+Continuing the romantic themes of her first album, Swift wrote songs about love and personal experiences from the perspective of a teenage girl to ensure her fans could relate to Fearless.
+To this extent, Swift said that nearly every album track had a "face" that she associated with it.
 The end product is a collection of songs about the challenges of love with prominent high-school and fairy-tale lyrical imagery.
-Swift and producer Nathan Chapman recorded over 50 songs for Fearless, and "Hey Stephen" was one of the 13 tracks that made the final cut.
-They produced the track, and Justin Niebank mixed it at Blackbird Studios in Nashville.
-In the album liner notes, she included the hidden message for the song as "Love and Theft", referencing a country music duo who had opened shows for her.
+Swift and the producer Nathan Chapman recorded over 50 songs for Fearless, and "Hey Stephen" was one of the 13 tracks that made the final cut.
+They produced the track, and Justin Niebank mixed it at Blackbird Studio in Nashville.
+In the album liner notes, the secret message for the song is "Love and Theft", referencing the duo Love and Theft that opened shows for her in 2008.